ezio416/vscode-openplanet-angelscript-formatter/README.md

 ## Setup

-1. Set the configuration `unreal-angelscript-clang-format.executable` to point to a __clang-format.exe__ executable.
+1. Set the configuration `openplanet-angelscript-clang-format.executable` to point to a __clang-format.exe__ executable.

-2. Optionally create a [.clang-format](https://clang.llvm.org/docs/ClangFormatStyleOptions.html) file containing your preferences and set the configuration `unreal-angelscript-clang-format.style` to point to that file.
+2. Optionally create a [.clang-format](https://clang.llvm.org/docs/ClangFormatStyleOptions.html) file containing your preferences and set the configuration `openplanet-angelscript-clang-format.style` to point to that file.
-You can generate a .clang-format file by running the VS Code command: **"Unreal AngelScript Clang-Format: Generate Config File"**
+You can generate a .clang-format file by running the VS Code command: **"Openplanet AngelScript Clang-Format: Generate Config File"**

 Note: Paths can be either absolute or relative to the workspace.